Health in Saudi Arabia

 Health in Saudi Arabia refers to the overall health of the population of Saudi Arabia.
-Government prioritization of preventive healthcare and environmental health began in 1925 following the establishment a public health department.
+Government prioritization of preventive healthcare and environmental health began in 1925 following the establishment of a public health department.
 The decision to create it came after a royal decree from King Abdul Aziz Al-Saud.
 The government announced plans to increase taxes on soft drinks and tobacco in December 2015.

 Obesity

-Across the whole population from 1995–2000, 36.9% were overweight and 35.6% were obese.
+Across the whole population from 1995 to 2000, 36.9% were overweight and 35.6% were obese.
 Rates were high amongst children aged 5–17, as 16.7% of boys and 19.4% of girls were overweight.
 By 2006, 52% of men, 66% of women, 18% of teenagers, and 15% of preschoolers were overweight or obese.

 In 2008, 17.99% of deaths were caused by cardiovascular disease.
 During this year, 95% of the 424,968 total appointments to diabetics clinics were made for Saudi citizens.
 55% of these diabetic citizens were women and 44% were men.

 The latest national prevalence for childhood obesity (ages 5 to 18) in Saudi Arabia reported: 23.1% were overweight, 9.3% were obese and 2% were severely obese (2%) (El-Mouzan et al., 2010).

 Part of the reason for the high rate of overweight and obesity within the population are urban residents that consume hypercaloric foods while maintaining a sedentary lifestyle.
 The less-than physically demanding lifestyle urban residents lead is linked to a high level of education and income.
 In addition, women had an increased risk of obesity because of cultural and religious beliefs that require women to stay at home as a housewife.
 Women are prohibited from using hotel gyms and pools and are targets of harassment when they exercise publicly.
 This is based on the belief that giving women the freedom to exercise would lead to the corruption and decline of the nation.
 In schools, physical activity for girls is avoided because some fear that changing clothes outside of the home would cause girls to lose their shyness, an admirable moral quality.

-As part of WHO’s goal to eradicate the use of synthetic trans fats by 2023, Saudi Arabia has taken a serious measures to reduce trans fat in food industry.
+As part of WHO's goal to eradicate the use of synthetic trans fats by 2023, Saudi Arabia has taken a serious measures to reduce trans fat in food industry.
 In a similar context, Saudi Arabia has imposed 50% tax on soft drinks.